PlayinPistols2d/LegendOfVeldorUE5/README.md

 - **Placeholder Models**: Visuals were not the primary task, so some in-game objects, like characters or several UI elements, have placeholder models.
 The emphasis is on the functionality and underlying code.

 ## Note from the Author
 While this demo is a testament to the skills I have developed, it is important to note that this build may still contain minor bugs.
+Unfortunately, this demo does not include several in-game mechanics that I've developed in my standalone projects.
+However, it does feature the basic mechanics necessary for the Techno Demo to function. <br/>
 I appreciate your understanding as this project is a part of my learning journey.
 Any feedback or suggestions are welcome as they will help me improve and grow as a game developer.

 ## Showcase - ToDo
 Here are some GIFs showcasing different aspects of the Techno Demo Game: